oceanprotocol/docs/developers/dev-faq.md

 <details>
 <summary>How does the datatoken creator make money?</summary>

-You can generate revenue as a dataset publisher by selling DataTokens to access your published dataset.
+You can generate revenue as a dataset publisher by selling datatokens to access your published dataset.
 For more details, please visit the [community monetization](https://docs.oceanprotocol.com/developers/community-monetization#1.-publishing-and-selling-data) page.
 </details>

 <details>